Caliber Home Loans mortgage review

 - FHA 203(k) Home Loan.
 A single loan that helps pay for a new home, plus the cost of improvements.
 Eligibility requirements are similar to FHA loans.

-How Caliber Home Loans’ mortgage products compare to other lenders
+Caliber Home Loans offers more mortgage products compared to other lenders

-Compared to other lenders, Caliber offers a higher-than-average number of mortgage types, including multiple options for first-time homebuyers, refinancers and people with lower credit scores.
-Caliber Home Loans also maintains a separate lending website exclusively for military members and their families, called CaliberMilitaryLending.com, where you can find in-depth information about VA loans and eligibility requirements.
+Compared to other lenders, Caliber offers a higher-than-average number of mortgage types, including multiple options for first-time homebuyers, refinancers and those with lower credit scores.
+Caliber also maintains a separate lending website exclusively for military members and their families, called CaliberMilitaryLending.com, where you can find in-depth information about VA loans and eligibility requirements.

-As of March 2021, Caliber Home Loans has a 5 out 5 rating on Zillow from over 6,200 customers.
-Caliber Home Loans has been accredited with the Better Business Bureau (BBB) since 2014 and has an A+ business rating with a customer rating of 3.83 out 5 and 386 complaints closed in the past three years.
+As of September 2021, Caliber Home Loans has a 4.9 out of 5 rating on Zillow from over 6,400 customers.
+Caliber has been accredited with the Better Business Bureau (BBB) since 2014 and has an A+ business rating with a customer rating of 4.02 out of 5 stars and 403 complaints closed in the past three years.

 Positive reviews from customers focus on the excellent and timely service from their loan officers.
-Complaints with the company are related to derogatory credit report entries, escrow funds being withheld, customer payments being mishandled and PMI not being removed on time.
+Complaints with the company are related to derogatory credit report entries, escrow funds being withheld, customer payments being mishandled and private mortgage insurance not being removed on time.

 Pros and cons of Caliber Home Loans